 - Reliable heavy duty

-Cons of a hurricane style paint mixer:
+Cons of a vortex paint mixer:

 1. Four E’s Scientific Laboratory Vortex Mixer